-The shares of the former Altor stockholders seeking appraisal met the definition of dissenting shares under the merger agreement and were not entitled to receive any portion of the merger consideration at the closing date, given that those shares were the subject of the above-described appraisal claims
+The shares of the former Altor stockholders seeking appraisal met the definition of dissenting shares under the merger agreement and were not entitled to receive any portion of the merger consideration at the closing date, given that those shares were the subject of the above-described appraisal claims.

 In late March 2022, the company agreed to the terms of a settlement with the appraisal petitioners, without any admission of liability or fault.
 The settlement provides that in exchange for complete releases, the appraisal petitioners, who as a group held 3,167,565 dissenting Altor shares, collectively will receive an aggregate of 2,229,296 shares of the company's common stock issued in a private placement, plus an aggregate of \$21.13 in cash in lieu of fractional shares.
-The company's Board of Directors approved the settlement and stock issuance in April 2022, and the parties are in the process of documenting and obtaining court approval of the settlement.
-Prior to finalization and court approval, there can be no assurance as to when the settlement will be finalized and approved, and the shares issued.
+The company's Board of Directors approved the settlement and dismissed the appraisal petitioners' claims on July 9, 2022.
+On July 9, 2022, the company issued 2,229,296 shares of its common stock with an aggregate market value of \$10.7 million, based on the closing price of its common stock as of July 8, 2022.
+As of June 30, 2022 and December 31, 2021, we had accrued \$10.7 million and \$7.1 million, respectively, related to the dissenting share obligation.